legesher/legesher/.github/ISSUE_TEMPLATE/bug_report.md

  - OS: [e.g. iOS8.1]
  - Browser [e.g. stock browser, safari]
  - Version [e.g. 22]

+ **Possible Solution**
+Any thoughts as to potential solutions or ideas to go about finding one.
+Please include links to any research.

 **Additional context**
 Add any other context about the problem here.